duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 Similar to `properties-full-hs.cafe`,
 predicates defined in module `PROP-ABBRHS` are valid to both cases: (i) PQ primitives are safe (while classical primitives are unsafe) and (ii) classical primitives are safe (while PQ primitives are unsafe).
-Whereas, predicates defined in moudle `PROP-ABBRHS-PQSAFE` are valid only in case (i).
+Whereas, predicates defined in module `PROP-ABBRHS-PQSAFE` are valid only in case (i).
 Most predicates in module `PROP-ABBRHS` are proven with respect to (wrt) `PROP-ABBRHS`, i.e., regardless of case (i) or (ii).
 Some others are proven separately wrt module `PROP-ABBRHS-PQSAFE` and wrt module `PROP-ABBRHS-CLSAFE`, i.e., they are proven separately for case (i) (see folder `abbr-hs`) and case (ii) (see folder `pq-unsafe/abbr-hs`).